Luiz-Lorena/Mallows.jl/README.md

 Sampled permutation: [1, 2, 3, 5, 4] | Distance: 1
 ```

-For the theory behind Mallows Distribution please follow the documentation link.
+For the theory behind sampling from a Mallows Distribution please follow the documentation link.

 <!--
 ## Citing Mallows.jl